geraintpalmer/geraintpalmer.github.io/_posts/2022-05-13-science-museum.md

 accessible by the elite.
-However the museum also explained that Isaac Newton didn't agree with these open science principles, and deliberately wrote his Principia Mathematica in complex highfalutin language so that it would only be understood by the select elite.
+However the museum also explained that Isaac Newton didn't agree with these open science principles, and deliberately wrote his Principia Mathematica in complex pretentious language so that it would only be understood by the select elite.
-Something we can all learn from I think.